matthewdavid56f/https---github.com-eemmanuel803/README.md

     ```

 After the last command, the terminal will give you a link like **http://localhost:9002**.
 Click on it or copy it into your browser to see your app running live!

+---

+## How to Run on Android (Termux - Advanced)

+Running a full web development environment on a phone is complex and may not work on all devices.
+These are advanced instructions.

+### Step 1: Prepare Termux

+Open Termux and run these commands to install the tools you need.
+Press Enter after each one.

+1. Update Termux's packages:
+    ```bash
+    pkg update && pkg upgrade
+    ```
+2. Install Node.js (the JavaScript environment):
+    ```bash
+    pkg install nodejs
+    ```
+3. Install the `unzip` tool:
+    ```bash
+    pkg install unzip
+    ```
+4. Allow Termux to access your phone's storage:
+    ```bash
+    termux-setup-storage
+    ```
+    (A popup will ask for permission on your phone.
+You must allow it.)

+### Step 2: Find and Unzip the Project

+1. Go to your Downloads directory:
+    ```bash
+    cd ~/storage/downloads
+    ```
+2. Find the downloaded file.
+It's probably named `studio-master.zip` or something similar.
+Unzip it:
+    ```bash
+    unzip "studio-master.zip"
+    ```
+    (You might need to change the filename to match what you downloaded).

+3. This will create a `studio-master` folder.
+Just like on the computer, you need to go inside it twice:
+    ```bash
+    cd studio-master/studio-master
+    ```

+### Step 3: Run the App

+1. Now, install all the code libraries.
+This might take a long time on a phone.
+    ```bash
+    npm install
+    ```
+2. Finally, start the application:
+    ```bash
+    npm run dev
+    ```

+If everything works, Termux will show a link like **http://localhost:9002**.
+You can open this in the web browser on your phone to see the app.